Vada Pav Recipe (Mumbai Style)

 - Soak tamarind in hot water for 30 to 40 minutes.

-- Heat oil in a small pan. lower the flame & add cumin seeds and let them crackle.
+- Heat oil in a small pan.
+Lower the heat.
+Add cumin seeds and let them crackle.

-- Add ginger powder, red chili powder, asafoetida.
+- Add ginger powder, red chilli powder and asafoetida.
 Stir and add the strained tamarind pulp.
-Cook for 2-3 minutes.
+Cook for 2 to 3 minutes.

-- Add the jaggery and salt and cook for 4-5 mins more.
-The mixture would thicken.
-Let the saunth chutney mixture cool.
+- Add the jaggery (or sugar) and salt.
+Cook for 4 to 5 mins or more until the consistency thickens.
+Let the chutney mixture cool.

 Making potato stuffing

-- Boil or steam potatoes in an Instant pot, pressure cooker or pan until they are completely cooked.
+- Boil or steam potatoes in an Instant pot, pressure cooker or pan until they are completely cooked and fork tender.
 Peel and then mash them with a fork in a bowl.

 - Crush garlic and green chillies to a semi-fine paste in a mortar-pestle.